 Our supply chain spans multiple territories - each with unique cultures, expectations, and laws.
 We are therefore committed to working with our factories locally to drive improvement, and where required, to drive improvement to establish themselves as leading employers of choice.

-To understand our factories position within the market, and to report transparently against the local legal baseline, we have started by establishing the average basic wage across 100% of our 95 Tier 1s (manufacturing sites).
+To understand our factories position within the market, and to report transparently against the local legal baseline, we have started by establishing the average basic wage across 100% of our 60 Tier 1s (manufacturing sites).

 This baseline covers standard working hours only.
 We know that these wages fit into a wider package, including overtime wages, bonuses, and social security, which have a significant impact on the amount that workers take home.
-In FY23, we will start to track these to further develop the wage picture in our supply chain.
+In FY23, we started to track these to further develop the wage picture in our supply chain.

 How we work with our suppliers